Map all locationsAll Things to Do

 This February, one of American history’s most compelling figures will be explored in the exhibition Creating Camelot: The Kennedy Photography of Jacques Lowe, a collection of rarely seen photographs of President Kennedy, his wife and their children.

-The only U.S. stop for this once-in-a-lifetime exhibition
+The only U.S. stop for this traveling exhibition highlighting science, storytelling and art

 The first major Pippin exhibition in the U.S. in two decades

-April 22 – July 19View More
+April 25-July 19View More

 Horace Pippin: The Way I See It at the Brandywine River Museum of Art will be the first major exhibition of the artist’s works in the country in more than 20 years.
 It will feature more than 60 works reflecting life in the African-American community.